Welcome to Year 6!

-Welcome to Year 6 Kestrel!
-My name is Mr Schoner and I am the Kestrel class teacher.
-I am really looking forward to teaching the 22 enthusiastic and hard-working children that make up the class for their final year at Hannah More.
-Another adult who couldn't part with the class is Lisa, our fantastic LSA, who shares my excitement for the year ahead!
+The Year 6 teachers this year are Mr Schoner who teaches Kestrel class and Miss Skinner who teaches Eagle class.
+We are really looking forward to teaching the enthusiastic and hard-working children that make up the year group for their final year at Hannah More.
+Another adult who Year 6 would not be complete without is Lisa, our fantastic LSA, who shares my excitement for the year ahead!
 Lisa works across the year 6 classes in the morning supporting lots of groups of children in their learning and with smaller groups in the afternoons from across the year group in Zone 6.

-We are joined by Sophie in the mornings who will be working for a few days of the week to help us all with our learning skills in class.
-We are also ably supported by Miss Stevens (our P.E teacher) and Mr Wells for this term who will be covering me on a Thursday afternoon while I have a cup of tea and work with Mr Cook to plan the exciting learning for the following week.
+We are joined by Lily in the mornings who will be working for a few days of the week to help us all with our learning skills in class.
+We are also ably supported by Miss Stevens (our P.E teacher), Victoria in the Hub, and Lisa who will be supporting us on a Thursday afternoon while we plan the exciting learning for the following week.
 Eagle class will also be supported by Miss Sakoni on Thursdays who will be covering Miss Skinner while she has her NQT time and on some Tuesday afternoons while Miss Sokoni covers Mr Schoner.

-If you ever need to speak to me about anything, big or small, please come find me on the playground or phone the office to make an appointment (better for the big things!).
+If you ever need to speak to us about anything, big or small, please come and find us on the playground or phone the office to make an appointment (better for the big things!).

 In year 6 we do maths, literacy and guided reading every morning.
 We also do arithmetic, spelling and grammar lessons through the week too.

-In the afternoons we do handwriting, circle time, coding, PSHE, French, PE and of course our all-exciting topic lessons!
+In the afternoons we do handwriting, circle time, coding, PSHE, our Hub slot, PE and of course our all-exciting topic lessons!

 Check out our class blog for the latest exciting news!

-In May 2017, Year 6 children will be taking their SATs tests.
-The government has changed the SATs for 2016 onwards so this year's cohort will be the second to take the new style tests.
+In May 2018, Year 6 children will be taking their SATs tests.
+The government has changed the SATs for 2016 onwards so this year's cohort will be the third to take the new style tests.
 We will hold meetings in the near future about changes to the tests and how you can help at home.